Understanding The Consequences Of Traffic Violations

 Traffic offenses charged in state courts are actually misdemeanor offenses, but they can still have negative consequences on your driving record and your criminal record.
 The best way to protect your license is to fight the ticket.

-At Cohen & Hirsch, we represent clients in matters related to traffic violations.
-We can make court appearances for you so that you don’t have to.
-Our lawyers will handle the entire matter, from beginning to end — usually without requiring you to go to court.
+At Hirsch Criminal Defense, Matt Hirsch represents clients in matters related to traffic violations.
+He can make court appearances for you so that you don’t have to.
+He will handle the entire matter, from beginning to end — usually without requiring you to go to court.

 - Reckless driving

 - Driving on a suspended license